anbangw/AutoComm/README.md

 The reference implementation of MICRO2022 AutoComm paper. https://ieeexplore.ieee.org/document/9923799

-Comments is still lacking and we will try to improve it.
+The code comments are still insufficient, and we will work on improving them.

 Feel free to report bugs.